-Feijóo demands Sánchez's resignation over sentence against Ábalos: "It is a condemnation of the government"
+Feijóo demands Sánchez's resignation over the sentence against Ábalos: "It is a condemnation of the government"

-The PP leader continues to rule out the motion of no confidence, but pressures his partners: "What else do they need to withdraw their support and force him to call elections?"
+The leader of the PP continues to rule out the motion of no confidence, but pressures the partners: "What else do they need to withdraw their support from him and force him to call elections?"

 Alberto Núñez Feijóo, during his appearance this Monday at the party headquarters